Greetings mate, and Welcome aboard!

 In other words,

-the 560S is almost too correct if that makes sense (read: it can sound kind of dull), while the HD58X adds some coloration to the mix (more on that in a bit).
+the 560S is almost too correct if that makes sense (read: it can sound kind of dull), while the HD58X adds some coloration to the mix, taking the 58X’s drab sentiment and kicking it up a notch.

 But how are the headphones flawed, you ask?

-As I was sitting down to do a mammoth back-and-forth gaming comparison with the Zen V2 and my PS4 playing Fallout 4, I noticed something that really jumped out at me.
+As I was sitting down to do a mammoth back-and-forth gaming comparison with the Zen V2 and my PS4 playing Fallout 4, something jumped out at me.

 The 58X has this weird, sort of overly dense/lush character to it.